 The Cloud Apartments are imagined with the idea that our rented spaces should be just as good as other consumer products that people love.
 Wong envisions the perfect apartment: modern finishes, an open and well-lit floor plan, and smart technology to boot.

 Speakers built into the walls allow renters to make a space their own.
 Wong also wants to toy with space-saving features, such as Ori Living’s furniture that can be pushed into the ceiling.
 He even mentions the idea of built-in projectors that allow the resident to change their window scenery, or cook a meal with direct table-top guidance.

 In fact, because the modular method would snap two walls next to one-another, each residence would be quite soundproof as well—another big issue that renters are having in their traditional units.

 For Wong, it’s an experimental passion project rooted in modular successes of the past.

 CLOUD APARTMENTS’ MODULAR UNIT PROTOTYPE

 “He’s one of the most, if not the most, experienced modular builders in the country,” says Wong.

 Rapa’s talents are currently being used to serve as director of construction for the company, and develop Cloud Apartment’s first prototype unit.
 The module is slated to be completed by August, according to Wong, and will serve as the blueprint for the snap-system concept.

-From there, the team hopes to fulfill their ideas of a studio, 1-bed, and 2-bed unit, all to eventually be implemented in their potential flagship building in San Jose.
+From there, the team hopes to fulfill their ideas of a studio, one-bed, and two-bed unit, all to eventually be implemented in their potential flagship building in San Jose.